Ultra-Short rPPG Estimation via Periodicity Guidance and Signal Reconstruction: Experiments

-\paragraph{\textbf{PURE}} The dataset \textbf{PURE} \cite{stricker2014non} comprises 60 RGB videos featuring 10 subjects.
+\paragraph{PURE} The PURE dataset \cite{stricker2014non} is one of the most widely used benchmark datasets for rPPG estimation.
+The heart-rate distribution of PURE is primarily concentrated in the ranges of 40–90 BPM and 115–140 BPM.
+PURE comprises 60 RGB videos featuring 10 subjects.
 All videos are recorded in a resolution of 640 × 480 pixels at a frame rate of 30 fps.
-Each participant is recorded in six different scenarios, which include sitting still, speaking, slow and fast head movements, as well as small and large head rotations.
+Each participant is recorded in six different scenarios, which include sitting still, speaking, slow and fast head movements, as well as small and large head rotations, thereby introducing varying levels of motion interference.
 Each video has a duration of about one minute.

-\paragraph{ \textbf{COHFACE} } The dataset \textbf{COHFACE} \cite{heusch2017reproducible} dataset consists of 160 RGB videos of 40 subjects recorded under both studio and natural lighting conditions.
-All videos are recorded in a resolution of 640 × 480 pixels and a frame rate of 20 fps. \paragraph{ \textbf{UBFC-rPPG} } The dataset \textbf{UBFC-rPPG} \cite{bobbia2019unsupervised} includes 42 RGB videos recorded under both sunlight and indoor lighting.
-Since participants engage in a time-sensitive math game during the recordings, their heart rate variations are expected to be wider.
-All videos are recorded in a resolution of 640 × 480 pixels with a frame rate of 30 fps.
+The videos are captured under relatively controlled indoor conditions with stable illumination and synchronized ground-truth pulse signals acquired from a contact-based pulse oximeter.